Henilgajera/LibraryManagement/README.md

   - Functionality: Allows users to add new books to the library.
   - Details:<br>
         - Each book has a unique identifier (ISBN), title, author, and publication year.<br>
-        - Books are stored in the library's repository and marked as available by default.
+        - Books are stored in the library  and marked as available by default.

 **2. Borrow Books**